World Cup 2022 countdown: The road to Qatar – who's qualified, who can't and who might

 Confirmed World Cup places allocated: Hosts Qatar plus four (one further spot available via inter-confederation play-offs)

-UAE and Iraq actually playing one another in the first of the final two rounds of games.

-In Group B, Saudi Arabia (19 points) and Japan (18 points) are in the best positions to seal the top two places, with Japan three points ahead of Australia, who are confirmed to finish at least third.
+There is just one more thing to determine from AFC qualifying, the two teams to face off for the right to compete in the inter-confederation play-offs.

-The two third-placed teams from Groups A and B will face each other for the right to compete in the inter-confederation play-offs, from which two teams will progress to the finals.
-More on that later...
+The two third-placed teams from Groups A and B will go up against one another for the right to progress to the play-offs, from which two nations will progress to the finals.
+More on that later.

+With one round of games remaining, Australia have already tied up third spot in Group B, but Group A is up for grabs.

+The United Arab Emirates are in the driving seat on nine points but face group leaders South Korea at home on Tuesday.
+One point further back is Iraq, who travel to bottom-placed Syria.

 CAF (Africa)